 On Wed, May 28, 2014 at 11:22 PM, 'Dr. Pratap Reddy S' via Management Teachers Consortium, Global <join_mtc@googlegroups.com> wrote:

-Ph: (Mob) 9949499669
+--Ph: (Mob) 9949499669

 Silence can be used to achieve various objectives and hence needs to be used with utmost care as it is greatly open to misinterpretation.
-Moreover, since it can be used towards varied ends, it is important to observe the person's non-verbal cues or read between the lines, so as to arrive at the right meaning of the silence adopted by the communicator/listener.
+Moreover, since it can be used towards varied ends, it is important to observe the person's non-verbal cues or read between the lines, so as to arrive at the right meaning of the silence adopted by the communicator/listener.Falling silent: One may either be too astounded by what one hears or may pause to reflect upon/gather one's thoughts on the topic under consideration.
+This is referred to as falling silent.Silence as consent: Silence may be used to reflect agreement, especially if it follows rhetorical questions.
+For example, if after a long discussion if someone were to say, so I guess we should go ahead, and the other person keeps silent, it could be taken as consent

-Image: Silence also conveys a lot
+Image: Silence also conveys a lotDr.
+S. Pratap Reddy

 Chairman